 Experience & Skills

 To be a successful Certified Pharmacy Technician, these professionals must be able to prepare, measure, package and organize a large variety of medications, including intravenous medications.
 They must have strong math and organizational skills in order to collect information as needed, keep an organized inventory (alerting a Pharmacist if there is a shortage/surplus), manage excess payments, process insurance claims and complete necessary data entry.
-In terms of customer service, they should also be capable of answering phone calls from customers and arranging for the customers to speak with a Pharmacist if needed.
+In terms of customer service, they should also be capable of answering phone calls from Registered Nurses, Nurse Practitioners, Physician Assistants, Surgeons and customers and arranging for the customers to speak with a Pharmacist if needed.